haddocking/haddocking.github.io/education/molmod/simulation.md

 The production simulation produces a number of files, each containing different information.
 Depending on the options provided to `mdrun`, the names may vary.
 The extensions, however, remain the same.
 For most of the analysis, the only requirements are the compressed trajectory (*.xtc*) and energy (*.edr*) files.

-- topol.tpr: Run input file, contains a complete description of the system at the start of the simulation.
+- *topol.tpr*: Run input file, contains a complete description of the system at the start of the simulation.
-- confout.gro: Structure file, contains the coordinates and velocities of the last step of the simulation.
+- *confout.gro*: Structure file, contains the coordinates and velocities of the last step of the simulation.
-- traj.trr: Full precision trajectory, contains the positions, velocities and forces over time.
+- *traj.trr*: Full precision trajectory, contains the positions, velocities and forces over time.
-- traj.xtc: Compressed trajectory, contains only coordinates (low precision: 0.001 nm)
+- *traj.xtc*: Compressed trajectory, contains only coordinates (low precision: 0.001 nm)
-- ener.edr: Energy file, contains energy, temperature, pressure and other related parameters over time
+- *ener.edr*: Energy file, contains energy, temperature, pressure and other related parameters over time
-- md.log: Log file containing information about the simulation, namely performance, warnings, and errors.
+- *md.log*: Log file containing information about the simulation, namely performance, warnings, and errors.

 ### Quality Assurance
 Before all else, it must be assured that the simulation finished properly.
 Many variables can cause a simulation to crash, especially problems related to the force field (if you use custom parameters) or insufficient or deficient equilibration of the system.